umasreeram/fraud-detection-page.github.io/README.md

 #### Approach 1: Regression Methods
 We began our modeling with a simple logisitic regression model which would serve as our baseline as we explored more complex methods.

-Logistic Regression
+**Logistic Regression
 - Feature selection (Chi squared/ANOVA tests)
 - Dealing with class imbalance
 	- random undersampling
 	- clustered undersampling
-- LR results w/ random undersampling on X_1, X_2
+- LR results w/ random undersampling on XG_LR X_1, X_2

 #### Approach 2: Tree Based Methods
 Compared to logisitic regression, tree based methods are less susceptible to outliers and make fewer assumptions about the underlying structure of our data.
-So, in addition to logisitic regression, we tried several tree based methods such as Random Forest, LGBM, and XGBoost.
+So, in addition to logisitic regression, we tried tree based methods such as Random Forest, LGBM, and XGBoost.

-Random Forest (Ngan)
+**Random Forest (Ngan)
-- Results for X_1, X_2, X_3, X_4
+- Results for LGBM X_1, X_2, X_3, X_4 (@Ngan, I think RF don't require dummy data)

-LGBM (Aditi)
+**LGBM (Aditi)
-- Results for X_1, X_2, X_3, X_4
+- Results for LGBM X_1, X_2, X_3, X_4

-XGBoost (Wendy)
+**XGBoost (Wendy)
-- Results for X_1, X_2, X_3, X_4
+- Results for XGBoost X_1, X_2, XG_LR X_1, X_2

 ### Results & Discussion
 - Discuss results of you experiments and which one we ended up selecting, final test AUC from Kaggle?
 (Wendy)